 Parents can help limit the risk of tooth decay and infection with daily care, which is especially important now as we can’t provide dental cleanings for the moment.
 Kids need to brush when they wake up and again before going to bed, with each session lasting about two minutes.
 Children should use an age-appropriate toothbrush and a rice-sized blot of fluoride toothpaste.
 If your child has teeth sitting side-by-side, then you should help them gently floss with a pick or length of floss tape.
 Try to cut back on sugary foods and drinks too!
 If you have any questions, then contact our team today.

 Do You Have Questions About Pulpotomy?

 Our team is still here to provide safe and effective emergency treatments for little smiles in our community.
-To learn more, schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more, by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.